FrancisEmpleo/blog/_posts/2017-6-16-SimpleCrudApp.md

 Contains css files that will be applied to our web application.

 **Controllers Folder:**
 Consists of controller class created from its model.
-This is where we are going to our back end code like Post and Get actions.
+This is where we are going to put our back end code.

 **Models Folder:**
 Consists of classes where we will define our tables and fields.